MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/log-files.md

 |smstsvc.log|Records information about the installation, use, and removal of a Windows service that is used to test network connectivity and permissions between servers, using the computer account of the server that initiates the connection.|Site server and site system server|

 ###  <a name="BKMK_DataWarehouse"></a> Data warehouse service point log files
- The following table lists the log files that contain information related to the Data Warehouse service point.
+ The following table lists the log files that contain information related to the data warehouse service point.

 |Log name|Description|Computer with log file|
 |--------------|-----------------|----------------------------|